Five Risk Mitigation Techniques to Protect Your SDLC

 Is your organization ready for the risk?

 The digital landscape will never stop continuing to surprise us, it’s a part of modern culture.
 We need technology to complete everyday tasks.
 In a sense, it runs the world.
 One minor flaw in your SLDC could be the opportunity that the virtual villains are waiting for.
-Mistakes like this have caused irreversible damage in many organizations around the world, ruining reputations and ceasing positive cash flow for years following the event.
+Mistakes like this have caused irreversible damage in many organizations around the world, ruining reputations, and ceasing positive cash flow for years following the event.

-It is not yet possible to create an ironclad cyber security system that protects 100% of the time, still, taking precautions brings security ever closer to that goal.
+It is not yet possible to create an ironclad cyber security system that protects 100% of the time, still, taking the necessary precautions brings security ever closer to that goal.
 Organizations, especially those with expansive supply chains, should assume that they are at risk of being infiltrated by hackers.
 By preparing a comprehensive risk mitigation plan, and using cyber security platforms to hunt for known and unknown vulnerabilities, the SDLC can be a phenomenal first line of defense against chaos.

 Learn more about mitigating risk and building your defense against cyberattacks by reading our white paper: How to Mitigate Risk in the Supply Chain by Testing Third-Party Software Code